Disney’s Animal Kingdom Quick Service Dining Guide

 If you already knew that, you might not know that you can pick up a soft-serve ice cream, milkshake (oreo), and an order of buffalo chicken chips at Animal Kingdom’s Trilo Bites.

-Warung Outpost is a kiosk that’s located on the walkway between Africa and Asia.
+Warung Outpost is a kiosk located on the walkway between Africa and Asia.
 It sits out in front of the theater where Feathered Friends in Flight is held.

-All of the Disney parks have a confectionery-like stop for those of you with a sweet tooth.
+The Disney parks have a confectionery-like stop for those of you with a sweet tooth.
 These kinds of places provide those good vacation memories that you look forward to on your next visit.

 It’s where you get that massive caramel apple, the one shaped like a Mickey Mouse.
 Or that dipped crispy rice treat that you find yourself craving anytime you see a friend post on their social media that they’re in Disney.